dochoss/mcp_services_radarr_sonarr/WINDOWS_SETUP.md

 ## Understanding MCP Server Architecture

 This MCP server uses **stdio transport** (standard input/output), which means:
-- ChatGPT Desktop and Claude Desktop will **launch the executable directly** as a subprocess
+- Claude Desktop will **launch the executable directly** as a subprocess
 - There's no HTTP server to connect to
 - The desktop apps communicate via stdin/stdout with the process
 - Each desktop app manages its own instance of the server

+**Default Configuration**: The server is configured to connect to Radarr and Sonarr running on `localhost` by default, which is ideal for local installations.
+If your services are running on a different machine, you can change the `Ip` setting in `config.json` to the appropriate server address.

 ## Quick Start